nimna-thiranjaya/iLabs-react-node-assessment/README.md

 ```bash
 npm start
 ```
-Now you can open "http://localhost:3000/" in your browser and you the appplication.
+Now you can open "http://localhost:3000/" in your browser and use the the appplication.